AbtinMogharabin/MakeMe-BNN/README.md

    - **Results**: Employed as an OOD dataset for ImageNet-trained models.
 Performance details specific to DTD were not detailed in the paper.
    - **Reference**: [Cimpoi, M., Maji, S., Kokkinos, I., Mohamed, S., & Vedaldi, A. Describing textures in the wild.
 In Proceedings of the CVPR.
 2014](https://www.robots.ox.ac.uk/~vgg/data/dtd/)

-The paper also provides details on the fast computation of the models compared to other uncertainty-based model.
+The paper also provides details on the fast computation of the models compared to other uncertainty-based models.
 The training time for CIFAR-10 and CIFAR-100 datasets on ResNet-50 and WideResNet-28x10 backbones was 12 hours in total on a single RTX 3090.

 #### 3.1.1.1  Semantic Segmentation